Seahawks declare running backs Chris Carson and Carlos Hyde, and defensive end Benson Mayowa out for Rams game

 Carson suffered a mid-foot sprain against Arizona and while there was some initial optimism he might return the following week against the 49ers he has yet to practice fully since then.
 Coach Pete Carroll said Carson did some running Friday and didn’t rule out that he couldn’t return.
 Hyde practiced on a limited basis Friday and Carroll also had said there was a chance he might play.

-But with another game on Thursday against Arizona the Seahawks might he hoping one or both can make it back for that game.
+But with another game on Thursday against Arizona the Seahawks might he hoping instead that one or both can make it back for that game.

 Collins is being elevated for the second straight week and Seattle will not be able to use any more elevations on him this season.